‘Bold And The Beautiful’ Spoilers For Wednesday, May 8: Hope Confides In Flo About Her Marriage

 Hope has a new confidante in Flo.
-B&B fans know that Hope usually turned to her mother Brooke (Katherine Kelly Lang) whenever she needed a shoulder to lean on.
+B&B fans know that Hope usually turned to her mother, Brooke (Katherine Kelly Lang), whenever she needed a shoulder to lean on.
 Now that they have discovered that they are related, Hope thinks that they are set to become best friends for life.
 While Flo is not thrilled at the idea of being around Hope every day, Brooke thinks that it’s wonderful that her daughter now has someone she can talk to.

 Hope is very confused about her union with Liam Spencer (Scott Clifton), especially now that Thomas Forrester (Matthew Atkinson) has made a powerful case for her to leave her husband.
 The designer schemed to get Liam out of the country so that he could have his wicked way with her.